On the Berkovich double residue fields and birational models: Some basic properties of

 In Theorem \ref{union}, the existence of a model (i.e. $B(X,x)\neq\emptyset$) is crucial.
-If $X$ or $k^\circ$ satisfy some conditions, such a model always exists.
-The followings are results concerning such conditions. \begin{Cor} Let $X$ be a projective variety over a non-Archimedean field $k$.
-For $x\in X^{\rm val}$, it holds that
+If $X$ or $k^\circ$ satisfies certain conditions, then it is guaranteed that a model exists.
+The followings are results concerning such conditions. \begin{Prop} Let $X$ be a projective variety over a non-Archimedean field $k$.
+For any $x\in X^{\rm val}$, it holds that $B(X,x)\neq \emptyset$.